Captain EO: Music

 The show's orchestral score was composed by James Horner, with additional score composed and performed by Tim Truman, while the area and pre-show music was written by Richard Bellis.

 Two new songs appeared in the film: the first, "We Are Here to Change the World", was not officially released until 2004 as part of Michael Jackson: The Ultimate Collection, but this version was a shorter edit of the full-length song; the second was an early mix of "Another Part of Me", which later appeared on Jackson's 1987 album Bad in remixed form and was subsequently released as a single.

 Soul/R&B singer Deniece Williams covered "We Are Here to Change the World" on her As Good As It Gets album in 1988.

 Merchandising

 Concurrent with the opening of the attraction, a behind-the-scenes documentary special titled Captain EO: Backstage was produced for television by MKD Productions.
 The piece was directed by Muffett Kaufman and was hosted by Whoopi Goldberg.
 It featured interviews with the cast, writers and director.

-The story was adapted with art by Tom Yeates for the comic book Eclipse 3D Special No. 18 and was issued in two formats: regular sized, for distribution to the national network of comic book stores; and tabloid sized, sold at Disneyland as a souvenir.
+The story was adapted as a comic book with art by Tom Yeates for Eclipse Comics, with stereoscopy effects by Ray Zone.
+Released in April 1987, Captain EO was #18 in Eclipse's 3-D series and was issued in two formats: regular sized, for distribution to the national network of comic book stores; and tabloid sized, sold at Disneyland as a souvenir.
+Yeates was contractually required to maintain the likenesses of the cards, and was given tightly-controlled slides of the film to work from.
+In 1989, Amazing Heroes named the comic the third best 3D comic of all time, praising Yeates' artwork.

 Toys available included plush versions of Idey and Ody, Hooter, and the "Fuzzball" character.
 Other merchandise included trading cards, pins, keychains, a T-shirt of the film's logo, and a glow-in-the-dark T-shirt with the same three-color pattern painted across it that Captain EO wore in the film.